qlwfby/imdb-crawler-web/README.md

 ===================
 That is a Python project for EECE5644 17778 Machine Learn/Pattern Recogntn SEC 01
 It gathers movie data from imdb by web crawling application, and save the data in MongoDB for later analytical use.
-Then a web site is build to visualize the movie data.
-It shows the basic information and with a simple function of searching, getting top rated movies etc.
+Then a web site is built to visualize the movie data.
+It shows the basic information and can search, get top rated movies etc.

 Author:
 Guan Gui